Dynamic tariff-based demand response in retail electricity market under uncertainty: Introduction

-The remainder of this paper is organized as follows. \cref{SEC1} reviews the current literature on the topic. \cref{se_P_3_1} demonstrates the model formulation which entails the retailer's and consumers' problems.
-The formulation of the problems as an MPEC, linear reformulation of the problem as MILP in the equilibrium, and the NLP reformulation of the equilibrium are presented.
-Computational and simulation results are reported and discussed in \cref{se_P_3_2}.
+The remainder of this paper is organized as follows. \cref{SEC1} reviews the current literature on this topic. \cref{se_P_3_1} demonstrates the model formulation, which entails the retailer's and consumers' problems.
+The formulation of the problems as an MPEC and the linear reformulation of the problem as an MILP in equilibrium is presented.
+The computational and simulation results are reported and discussed in \cref{se_P_3_2}.
 Finally, \cref{se_P_3_3} closes by drawing some concluding remarks from the provided discussions and results.